cubedro/frontier.ethereum.org/views/content/greeter.md

     greeterInstance.greet.call("hi");

+### Watching for answers

+**THIS CODE IS NOT WORKING YET**

+    var event = greeterInstance.answer(null, greeterAddress);

+    // watch for changes
+    event.watch(function(error, result){
+      if (!error)
+        console.log(result.args.answer);
+        console.log("\n-----------\n args : ");
+        for(var key in result.args) {
+            console.log("   " + key + " : " + result[key]) ;
+        }
+        for(var key in result) {
+            console.log(key + " : " + result[key]) ;
+        }
+    });

+    event.stopWatching()

+    // Or pass a callback to start watching immediately var event = greeterInstance.answer({}, greeterAddress, function(error, result){
+      if (!error)
+        console.log(result);
+    });

 ### Cleaning up after yourself:

 You must be very excited to have your first contract live, but this excitement wears off sometimes, when the owners go on to write further contracts, leading to the unpleasant sight of abandoned contracts on the blockchain.
 In the future, blockchain rent might be implemented in order to increase the scalability of the blockchain but for now, be a good citizen and humanely put down your abandoned bots.

 The suicide is subsidized by the contract creation so it will cost much less than a usual transaction.

     greeterInstance.kill.sendTransaction({from:eth.accounts[0], gasPrice: web3.toWei(0.001, "finney")})

 Notice that every contract has to implement it's own kill clause.
 In this particular case only the account that created the contract can kill it.

 If you don't add any kill clause it could potentially live forever (or at least until the frontier contracts are all wiped) independently of you and any earthly borders, so before you put it live check what your local laws say about it, including any possible limitation on technology export, restrictions on speech and maybe future legislation on civil rights of sentient digital beings.

+## Make it better: the Joker

-**Try it yourself:  You can experiment changing its parameters to make it smarter.
+You can experiment changing its parameters to make it smarter.
 Challenge yourself to have it charge ether for its profound advice by adding the following function on the "greet".
-Here's a simple example on how to make the greeter into a joker by making it sell jokes\*:**
+Here's a simple example on how to make the greeter into a joker by making it sell jokes\*:

     if (input=="Who's there?") {
     /* insert a joke here */
     } else if (msg.value > 1000) {
     /* a trillionth of an ether.
-It's a cheap joke. */ return "Knock knock!";
+It's a cheap joke. */ answer("Knock knock!");
     }

 Any balance your greeter is able to make will be forwarded to you on the kill call.

 _\* Actually the blockchain is open source and anyone could read your joke for free, but has anyone ever laughed by reading source code?_

-*Test it with others: anyone else running the geth console can interact with your contract by first instantiating it using this line of code:*

-    greeterInstance = eth.contract([{constant:false,inputs:[],name:'kill',outputs:[],type:'function'},{constant:false,inputs:[{name:'input',type:'bytes32'}],name:'greet',outputs:[{name:'',type:'bytes32'}],type:'function'},{inputs:[],type:'constructor'} ]).at(greeterAddress);

 ### Easier addresses: the Name Registrar